yurikaminski/AIDL19-DeepSales/README.md

 ### Trainning and Validation with public datasources
 #### 1) We train the network with public data from french political debates.
 Those audio files are sliced in 3 seconds samples, that are extracted each 1.5 seconds, giving some overlap on the trainning data.
 Those samples are rated from -10 to +10 where -10 indicates a high level of conflict and +10 a low level of conflict.
 We used X samples corresponding to ..
 Hrs of audio files.

+Instead of starting with Regression, we first created a classification model.

+Then a regression model.

+Then a regression model with log-mel cepstral coeficients (Similar results?)
+(How about computational costs?)

 ## Baseline